Own a piece of a company's future

 - Market capitalization (market cap) is the dollar value of a company

 - Stock performance can fluctuate depending on market conditions

 Top five dividend yielding stocks

-Top five lists are not a recommendation by E*TRADE Securities or its affiliates to buy, sell or hold any security, financial product or instrument, nor is it an endorsement of any specific security, company, fund family, product, or service.
+Top five lists are not a recommendation by Morgan Stanley Smith Barney LLC to buy, sell, or hold any security, financial product or instrument, nor is it an endorsement of any specific security, company, fund family, product, or service.

 Selection criteria: stocks from the Dow Jones Industrial Average that were recently paying the highest dividends as a percentage of their share price.

 Dividend yield is a ratio that shows how much a company pays out in dividends each year relative to its share price.
 It is a way to measure how much income you are getting for each dollar invested in a stock position.